Play Live Radio

 At Camarillo Airport, the future is now, as this fully electric single-seat flying vehicle is being fully assembled ahead of showcasing its capabilities in the air to the public on Saturday.

 "The batteries are actually all contained in the wings.
 So we use lithium batteries, and that gives us about 20 minutes of flight time.
-We are limited due to battery technology, but of course, as that technology approves, so will our design," she said.
+We are limited due to battery technology, but of course, as that technology improves, so will our design," she said.

 "The aircraft is very easy to fly," said Alesna, and, surprisingly, doesn't require a pilot's license.